Food Science and Human Nutrition Department

 For Food Science, applicants should have already taken chemistry through organic and biochemistry, calculus (2 semesters), biology, physics, and microbiology.

-For a description of prerequisites for the Dietetics program, please see [link to Dietetics program admissions requirements].
+For a description of prerequisites for the Dietetics program, please see M.S.
+Dietetic Internship Program.

 I don’t have a background in Food Science or Nutritional Sciences.
 Is it possible that I can still be admitted?